Christmas on Tristan 2025

 Report by Philip Kendall and Kelly Green with photos by Julia Gunther

-King's Day on the 14th November 2025 was public holiday when we celebrated the King's birthday.
+King's Day on the 14th November 2025 was a public holiday when we celebrated the King's birthday.
 It turned into a brilliant, fun-filled day with activities on the American Fence hosted by the school, followed by a reception at the Residency where the Administrator handed out prizes.
 Visitors and contractors also had an unexpected treat during their stay, as they were able to join in our celebrations.
 It was a lovely opportunity for guests to experience a real Tristan community event.

 Starting the Day